-See Note 7 to our financial statements appearing elsewhere in this prospectus for more information concerning certain of the specific assumptions we used in applying the Black-Scholes valuation model to determine the estimated fair value of our stock options.
+See Note 7 to both our audited financial statements and unaudited interim condensed financial statements appearing elsewhere in this prospectus for more information concerning certain of the specific assumptions we used in applying the Black-Scholes valuation model to determine the estimated fair value of our stock options.

-Stock-based compensation expense was \$39,000 for each of the period from January 4, 2018 (inception) to December 31, 2018 and the year ended December 31, 2019.
-As of December 31, 2019, we had \$0.1 million of total unrecognized stock-based compensation expenses which we expect to recognize over a weighted-average period of 2.54 years.
-The intrinsic value of all outstanding options as of , 2020 was \$\$, based on the assumed initial public offering price of \$\$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, of which \$\$ is related to vested options and \$\$ is related to unvested options.
+Stock-based compensation expense was \$39,000 for each of the period from January 4, 2018 (inception) to December 31, 2018 and the year ended December 31, 2019 and \$0 and \$1.3 million for the nine months ended September 30, 2019 and 2020, respectively.
+As of September 30, 2020, there was \$12.0 million of total unrecognized stock-based compensation expense related to unvested stock-based compensation awards, which is expected to be recognized over a weighted-average period of approximately 3.5 years.
+The intrinsic value of all outstanding options as of \$, 2020 was \$, based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, of which \$ is related to vested options and \$ is related to unvested options.